-The Grace Homestead program is holistic, and includes a blend of group therapy, individual therapy, case management, and rediscovering living skills across a 6 month program.
+The Grace Homestead program is holistic, and includes a blend of group therapy, individual therapy, case management, parenting training, and rediscovering living skills across a 6 month program.
 The program is facilitated by a caring, multidisciplinary team, including psychologists, social workers, medical, teaching consultants, and support workers.

 Trauma Informed Care

 Everything we do at Grace Homestead is based on a trauma-informed framework.
 It is our contention that even if a person recovering from addiction has not experienced trauma, that the experience of addiction itself, is traumatic.
 Trauma occurs when a person experiences an event that is physically or emotionally harmful or threatening, and which continues to effect their well-being after the event has ceased.
-There is recognition in a trauma-informed framework that current behaviours are often the result of past traumatic experience.
+There is recognition within a trauma-informed framework that current behaviours are often the result of past traumatic experience.
 The Grace team is trained to deliver a specialised trauma-informed response, implemented consistently, when working with individuals who have experienced trauma.

 Developing Mastery in Skills

 The skills and strategies taught within the group and individual sessions will be applied in day-to-day life at Grace Homestead.
 The residents will be supported to apply their strategies and develop mastery in coping with life's pressures.

 The skills learned in the Living Skills programs will be actively utilised in day-to-day life.
 For example, women will be given the opportunity to budget, cook, and clean.